tauri-apps/plugins-workspace/plugins/authenticator/README.md

 You can install the JavaScript Guest bindings using your preferred JavaScript package manager:

 > Note: Since most JavaScript package managers are unable to install packages from git monorepos we provide read-only mirrors of each plugin.
-This makes installation option 2 more ergonomic to use.
+This makes the installation option 2, the most ergonomic to use.

 ```sh
 pnpm add https://github.com/tauri-apps/tauri-plugin-authenticator#v1